dell/csm-docs/content/docs/tooling/cert-csi/_index.md

 5. Creates Volume Group Snapshot.
 6. Waits for Volume Group Snapshot state to be COMPLETE.

-> Note: Volume Group Snapshots are only supported by CSI PowerFlex and CSI PowerStore.
+> ℹ️ **NOTE:**: Volume Group Snapshots are only supported by CSI PowerFlex and CSI PowerStore.

 #### Multi-Attach Volume
 1. Creates the namespace `mas-test-*` where resources will be created.